SchmockLord/Hackintosh-Intel-i9-10900k-Gigabyte-Z490-Vision-D/README.md

 1. Create an MacOS Catalina 10.15.4 USB-Installer Stick.
 Do this on a real Mac.
 	- Go into the app store and search for Catalina.
 Download it.
 It should download to your Macs application folder.
+		- (You can use the 10.15.5 or 10.15.6 Catalina installer equally well.)
 	- Plugin a plain vanilla USB-Stick with at least 16GB.
 My installation needed 8.24GB.
-	- Assuming your stick is called "Untitled".
+	- The following assumes your USB stick is called "MyVolume".
+	- Check that "MyVolume" is partitioned with GUID.
+[Technical Note: GUID Format](TechnicalNotes.md/#technical-note-installation--guid-format)
-	- Open the terminal and enter this command to create the installer (Replace MyVolume with your USB-sticks name.
+	- Open the terminal and enter this command to create the installer (Replace "MyVolume" with your USB-sticks name.
 In this case Untitled: ```sudo /Applications/Install\ macOS\ Catalina.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume```
 	- Now there should be a progress bar in the terminal showing the creation process in %.
 Wait until it is complete.
 	- At the end your USB-stick should be named "Install macOS Catalina".

 2. Mount the EFI-partition of the "Install macOS Catalina" disk.
 	- I use Hackintool for this.
 	- Open Hackintool and go to the "Disks" menu.
 There you should see your disks.
-	- Press the double-arrow in the 6th column to mount the EFI-partition of your installer disk.
+	- Press the double-arrow in the 6th column on the USB disk to mount the EFI-partition of your installer disk.
 	![Mount EFI with Hackintool](Docs/Mount-EFI.png)

-3. Delete all folders and then copy my EFI folder to the root of the EFI-partition
+3. Delete all folders and then copy my entire EFI folder to the root of the EFI-partition
-4. Go to EFI/OC and open the config.plist with a plist Editor (I use "PLIST Editor" from the app store, other altenatives are [XCode](https://developer.apple.com/support/xcode/) or [ProperTree](https://github.com/corpnewt/ProperTree))
+4. Go to EFI/OC and open the config.plist with a plist Editor (I use "PLIST Editor" from the app store but other alternatives are [XCode](https://developer.apple.com/support/xcode/) or [ProperTree](https://github.com/corpnewt/ProperTree))
 5. Within the config.plist navigate to PlatformInfo/Generic and paste your serials for MLB, SystemSerialNumber and SystemUUID.
 You can generate them with the tool CloverConfigurator.
-5. Change BIOS-Settings.
+[Technical Note: Serial Numbers](TechnicalNotes.md/#technical-note-installation--serial-numbers)
+6. Make a backup of this altered EFI folder which includes your unique serial number changes.
+7. Adjust your BIOS-Settings.
 See [My BIOS-settings](/bios-settings.md) for reference.
-6. Reboot from the installation media and install macOS.
+8. Reboot from the installation media and install macOS.
 The installation needs Internet.
 So either install a supported WiFi-card or plugin Ethernet.
-7. If you get an error within the installation saying something like "this installation is damaged" you can try this workaround:
+9. If you get an error within the installation saying something like "this installation is damaged" you can try this workaround:
  Delete Installinfo.plist on the installer disk:
   - Open the "Install macOS Catalina" Disk
   - Right Click on the package "Install macOS Catalina"
   - Click on "Package Contents"
   - Then navigate to Contents > SharedSupport
   - Delete the Installlnfo.plist

+## Post Istall

+Once you have installed MacOS Catalina onto your hackintosh's drive you should repeat the same steps above of installing the EFI folder onto it's EFI-partition:

+  - (Don't have two EFI partitions mounted at the same time since it can confuse things)
+  - Mount the EFI-partition of your hackintosh's drive (ie of the drive you installed Catalina onto)
+  - Replace the entire contents of this EFI-partition with the your specialized entire EFI folder (which includes your own unique serial numbers)

+Now your hackintosh can boot without the USB install stick.

+Then following the other sections below you might want to investigate a GUI boot menu, a boot chime, and other post install niceties.
+(See [dortania post install cosmetics](https://dortania.github.io/OpenCore-Post-Install/cosmetic/gui.html#opencore-beauty-treatment))

 ## Fixing Sleep/Wake

 In this section I wanna share with you, how I got my Sleep/Wake working properly.